Chiral Discrimination in Helicity-Preserving Fabry-P\'erot Cavities: Acknowledgments

 \section{Acknowledgments}

 L. Mauro and R. Avriller acknowledge financial support by Agence Nationale de la Recherche project CERCa, ANR-18-CE30-0006, EUR Light S\&T Graduate Program (PIA3 Program “Investment for the Future”, ANR-17-EURE-0027), IdEx of the University of Bordeaux / Grand Research Program GPR LIGHT, and Quantum Matter Bordeaux.
-J. Fregoni and J. Feist acknowledge financial support by European Research Council through Grant ERC-2016-StG-714870 and by Spanish Ministry for Science, Innovation, and Universities – Agencia Estatal de Investigaciòn through Grants RTI2018-099737-B-I00, PCI2018-093145 (through the QuantERA program of the European Commission), and CEX2018-000805-M (through the Marìa de Maeztu Program for Units of Excellence in R\&D).
+J. Fregoni and J. Feist acknowledge financial support by European Research Council through Grant ERC-2016-StG-714870 and by Spanish Ministry for Science, Innovation, and Universities – Agencia Agencia Estatal de Investigación through Grants No. RTI2018-099737-B-I00 and PID2021125894NB-I00, and CEX2018-000805-M (through the María de Maeztu Program for Units of Excellence in R\&D).